• Skip to primary navigation

 Breaking the Bottle

 Next is the cool part.
 I tried using the two bucket method, described in the bottle cutter directions, but that did not work for me.
+Instead, I used the following method I found in this video.

 Caution: You should wear protective eyewear just in case.

-pouring boiling water on scored wine bottle
+pouring boiling water on scored wine bottle.

-Place towels in the sink or a plastic bucket with some water as shown here.
+Place towels in the sink or a plastic bucket with water as shown here.
 Then pour boiling water on the score mark, while turning the bottle over the sink.

 Running cold water on scored line